JsurDev/JsurDev/README.md

 - **Databases:** SQL Server, Stored Procedures
 - **Tools:** Visual Studio Community, VS Code, Git

-### 👯 Looking to Collaborate On
-- Web applications and SaaS projects.
-- Open-source projects involving .NET Core and full-stack development.

-### 💬 Ask Me About
-- Building secure and scalable web applications
-- Database design and optimization
-- Transitioning from classic ASP.NET MVC to .NET Core

 ### 📫 How to Reach Me
 - www.linkedin.com/in/juan-suriano-dev